+U2.3.1 Reassessment Limitations

-- U2.3.1 A student may only be reassessed in a particular module on one occasion.
+A student may only be reassessed in a particular module on one occasion.
 If a student elects not to take a reassessment opportunity when it is offered, the original module mark will be carried forward into the progression calculation at that time.
-It is not possible subsequently to choose to take the reassessment at a later date. - U2.3.2 Any modules for which reassessment opportunities cannot be provided should be clearly identified in the Programme Specifications and approved by University Teaching Committee.
+It is not possible subsequently to choose to take the reassessment at a later date.

+U2.3.2 Modules without reassessment